Srinu7358/devops-july-2026/Day2/README.md

 <pre>
 - The apache httpd loadbalancer nicely handled the node failure
 - The Loadbalancer detected the node2 was down and failed over to node3
+- But note there is a new session id, what this means is?
+  - a statefull application will forget whatever transaction happened earlier
+  - assume you added 3 items in shopping cart, all this was handled by node1
+  - node1 crashed, loadbalancer failedover to node3 and created new session
+  - now, all the shopping cart items are stored in node1, node3 is not aware of it
+  - node3 will show empty cart, hence we need data-replication in all 3 nodes
+  - that is what you are going to learn in next lab exercise
 </pre>

 Bring back the node2